WeisongZhao/rl_positivity_sim/README.md

 ## Summary and outlook
 Admittedly, the reasonable usage of prior knowledge is a prerequisite for the method to really apply to the biological applications.
 Unreasonable parameters do lead to less-than-ideal results.
 - For example, infinitely increasing the parameter of sparsity will turn the whole picture into zero.
-The loss function will be equal to the `L1 norm`.
+The loss function will be equal to the `L1 norm` only.

 Although it still has its disadvantages (hard to use), I believe that [sparse deconvolution](https://www.researchsquare.com/article/rs-279271/v1) is currently the best and the most effective solution/method.
 Under a broader perspective, this is probably the TOP generative model in the field of unsupervised learning (including deep or non-deep models) for image restoration of fluorescence microscopy.